1978 United States Senate election in Mississippi

-The 1978 United States Senate election in Mississippi was held on November 5, 1978.
+The 1978 United States Senate election in Mississippi was held on November 7, 1978.
 Incumbent Democratic U.S. Senator James Eastland decided to retire.

-Republican Thad Cochran won the open seat, becoming the first Republican to win a U.S. Senate election in Mississippi since Reconstruction.
+Republican Thad Cochran won the open seat, becoming the first Republican to win a U.S. Senate election in Mississippi since the end of Reconstruction in 1881.
+It was also the first time since 1877 that a Republican won this Senate seat.